boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/grid.md

 ![Column customize button](/static/assets/visualizing-data/visualization-widgets/images/grid/grid-columnalign.png)

-***Header Align*** - You can align the header of the column by left, right, and center alignment for each column.
+***Header Align*** - You can align the header of each column by left, right, or center alignment.

-***Content Align*** - You can align the content of the column by left, right, and center alignment for each column.
+***Content Align*** - You can align the content of each column by left, right, or center alignment.

 ***Column Width*** - You can specify the width for a particular column by entering numeric values in the textbox.
-To set width to default, clear the entered value from the textbox.
+To set the width to default, clear the entered value from the textbox.

-You can add `Key Performance Indicator (KPI)` columns to grid control by navigating to the KPI Expression window by clicking the Add KPI button from the property panel at the top.
+You can add `Key Performance Indicator (KPI)` columns to the grid control by navigating to the KPI Expression window and clicking the Add KPI button from the property panel at the top.

 #### Key Performance Indicator (KPI)

-A Key Performance Indicator changes each column color depending on its relation to a target line value.
+A Key Performance Indicator changes the color of each column depending on its relation to a target line value.

 #### Creating a KPI Column